CodeCoreYVR/webdev_term_2_feb_2023/rails/labs/amazon/NOTES.md

 Open up the Rails console then create a product, then find it then update its title and then delete it.
   Step 3
 Change your db/seeds.rb file to generate a 1000 products with Faker then run the seeds.

+# [Lab] Product model modification

+Generate a migration to change the type of the price field from Integer to Float.
+Then run the migration.